 Meanwhile, higher-intensity exercise causes a release of stored energy from your liver.
 You may see your blood glucose rise as a result.

 Resistance training helps build metabolically active lean mass, which increases your overall metabolic rate and hence the amount of energy you use across the day.

 If you do intense exercise, your body releases glucose into your bloodstream to fuel the activity.
 This is not a problem but just something to be mindful of when testing blood glucose after exercise.

 People often don’t feel hungry after exercise because of the effects of elevated blood glucose.
-If you do a heavy workout like high-intensity interval training or heavy squats or deadlifts that deplete glycogen stores, don’t be surprised if you find yourself hungrier later as your body tries to refill your glucose and fat fuel tanks.
-So, it’s ideal to be prepared with a robust meal that you eat as soon as you feel hungry after exercise rather than waiting until your appetite is raging.
+If you do a heavy workout like high-intensity interval training, squats, or deadlifts that deplete glycogen stores, don’t be surprised if you find yourself hungrier later as your body tries to refill your glucose and fat fuel tanks.
+So, it’s ideal to be prepared with a robust meal you eat as soon as you feel hungry after exercise rather than wait until your appetite is raging.

 Try to stay out of the moderate-intensity ‘grey zone’.
 Here, exercise stimulates appetite, but it doesn’t build strength.
 Exercise in this moderate-intensity ‘grey zone’ is akin to eating fat and carbs together because it draws on the body’s fat and glucose stores.
 As a result, it doesn’t give you the full benefits of low-intensity (fat-burning) or high-intensity (strength).

 How Can I Gain Muscle While Losing Fat at the Same Time?